youngsu-Kim/access_cas_tutorial/tutorial.md

 ## How to contribute

-Your feedback is invaluable and the main ingredient to maintain and improve this tutorial, and we encourage you to share your thoughts, suggestions, or any challenges you encountered.
-Feel free to reach out to [Youngsu Kim](youngsu.kim@csusb.edu) with your comments.
+Your feedback is invaluable and the main ingredient to maintain and improve this tutorial, and we encourage you to share your thoughts, suggestions, or any challenges you encountered via [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSd397rCgGmo7YxeTSDcqmBn-ueJvzszBCvE_VhQM3s-i25rhQ/viewform?usp=sf_link).
+Also, feel free to reach out to [Youngsu Kim](youngsu.kim@csusb.edu).

 Thanks to ACCESS, the author has **some allocation for testers** (MTH230034).
 Feel free to contact me for testing allocations with your ACCESS account ID.
 Please, refer to the ACCESS's [registration page](https://operations.access-ci.org/identity/new-user).